Harshdev625/Smart-Brain/README.md

 https://github.com/Harshdev625/Face-Recognition-Brain/assets/98793412/2fe93e85-fdc7-4248-a97f-2c90ef4965dc

 # Contributing
-Contributions to the Face Recognition Brain application are welcome!
+Contributions to the Smart Brain application are welcome!
 If you encounter any bugs or issues or have ideas for enhancements, please open an issue on the repository.
 Additionally, pull requests with improvements are highly appreciated.

 <p align='center'>
 (If you liked the project, give it a star 😃)